 Diabetes-related amputations are a major problem in Ethiopia, which has the fourth highest number of persons with type 2 diabetes in Africa.
 Collaborating with their Ethiopian colleagues and extending the successful model developed in Guyana, Canadian clinicians have built a diabetic foot centre at Tikur Anbessa (Black Lion) Hospital in Addis Ababa, Ethiopia.
 Canadian funds supported renovations, necessary basic equipment including plantar pressure redistribution supplies, and travel for Canadian visitors.
 U of T wound care experts regularly visit Ethiopia to establish the centre and train a local interprofessional team.
 This training complements the ongoing endocrinology residency program supported by the Toronto Addis Ababa Academic Collaboration as well as the International Interprofessional Wound Care Course held in South Africa and United Arab Emirates.

-Funded by a World Diabetes Foundation grant in 2016, the three-year Guyana Diabetes Care Project has partnered with the Ministry of Public Health and the national referral hospital, the Georgetown Public Hospital Corporation, as well as Orbis, an international eye care NGO, and the WONDOOR global health program to implement a multi-component project that will: introduce screening and treatment for diabetic retinopathy to Guyana, begin universal screening for diabetes in pregnancy, validate the Indian Diabetes Risk Score in Guyana and expand the use of the Guyana Health Information System, an electronic medical database.
+Funded by a World Diabetes Foundation grant in 2016 and a Banting & Best Diabetes Centre Sun Life Financial Impact Challenge Grant, the three-year Guyana Diabetes Care Project partnered with the Ministry of Public Health, the Georgetown Public Hospital Corporation, Orbis, an international eye care NGO, and the WONDOOR global health program to implement a multi-component project that: introduced screening and treatment for diabetic retinopathy to Guyana, began universal screening for diabetes in pregnancy, validated the Indian Diabetes Risk Score in Guyana and expand the use of the Guyana Health Information System, an electronic medical database.

-The major project goal is to improve the health of 23,300 persons in Guyana by 2019.
-This will be achieved by:
+The major project goal was to improve the health of 23,300 persons in Guyana by 2019.
+This was achieved by:

 - Educating adults in lifestyle changes that prevent type 2 diabetes